treggs1/code-institute-project2/TESTING.md

 - The project uses **valid code** according to standard practice
 - The project passes audits for **performance, accessibility, best practices and SEO** (using Lighthouse by Chrome Developer Tools)

+I have decided to do manual testing only for this project to save time.
+Since the only user input involves clicking on letter inputs or buttons, all of which have fixed tasks, manual testing is easy to perform.
+While creating functions, I used console logs to observe how the functions were affecting the game variables.
+Given the nature of this project and the limited user interactions, I believe that manual testing was sufficient.
+If this were a larger project with more varied user input, I would have also implemented automated testing.

+### A brief description of manual and automatic testing

+**Automated Testing** uses scripts and tools to run tests on software.
+It's efficient for repetitive tasks, offers consistent results, and covers a wide range of scenarios.
+Best for regression testing, frequent code changes, and rapid feedback.

+**Manual Testing** relies on human testers to manually execute test cases.
+It's valuable for exploratory testing, usability assessment, and simulating real-world scenarios.
+Ideal for early development stages and when a human perspective is crucial.

 ## Code Validation